-This is another scenario where super-specificity pays off.
-When you can solve a specific and painful problem rather than just touch on a dozen, you’ll attract people who are more willing to select—and pay for—an equally specific solution.
+This is another scenario where specificity pays off.
+When you can solve a specific and painful problem rather than just touch on a dozen, you’ll attract people who are more willing to select and pay for an equally specific solution.

 Our tool of choice for sales lead generation from lead magnets and landing pages is Wishpond.

-With Wishpond, you can easily create landing pages tailored to topics and pain points that matter the most to your audience.
+With the Wishpond landing page builder, you can easily create landing pages tailored to topics and pain points that matter the most to your audience.

-Wishpond has an intuitive landing page builder with 100+ mobile-responsive templates, which means you’ll always find something that fits your industry and goals.
+Wishpond has an intuitive, drag-and-drop landing page builder with 100+ mobile-responsive templates, which means you’ll always find something that fits your industry, goals and lead generation campaigns.